Gradiant/5g-charts/open5gs-srslte.md

 It is important to notice that the default values of **MCC, MNC, and TAC** set for the eNB match those configured in the **open5gs** chart.
 Also, the **IMSI, KI and OPc** given for the UE match the ones provided in `register_subscriber.sh`.

+In addition, take into account that the value given for ***enb.mme*** must match the name of the MME service deployed by the open5gs chart.
+Therefore, in case you use a differente release name for the open5gs chart, make sure that this value is set accordingly.

 # Verify deployment